Home » Slow Cooker Recipes » Crock Pot BBQ Pork Chops

 Crock Pot BBQ Pork Chops

 These Crock Pot BBQ Pork Chops are made with BBQ sauce, apricot preserves, onion soup mix, bone-in pork chops, garlic powder.
-So easy and delicious!
-I love the sauce for the Crock Pot Party Meatballs so that was my inspiration for these chops!
-These are not only simple to make but the pork comes out so tender and the sauce is surprisingly unique and yummy!
+I know the apricot preserves sounds like a wild ingredient but I just need you to trust that they add just a little sweetness while also creating a gorgeous glaze for the chops.
+The sauce for the Crock Pot Party Meatballs was my inspiration for these chops and it turned out perfect!

 I am using bone-in pork chops for this recipe for a couple of reasons.
 First of all, bone-in chops tend to be a little cheaper than their boneless counterparts.
 Plus, more times than not, I can get the bone-in pork chops on sale.
 Secondly, the bone-in pork chops are less likely to dry out and get tough.
-They can handle the longer, slower cooking time and end up coming out so tender that you can cut through them like buttah!
+But boneless definitely works here.

 • garlic powder